 Click the links below to skip to the section in the guide:

-As mentioned above, cast iron can be difficult to weld, but it is not impossible if you use the correct welding technique to avoid weld cracks.
-This involves careful heating and cooling, often including pre-heat, the correct choice of welding rods, and allowing the metal to cool slowly.
+As mentioned above, cast iron can be difficult to weld because of its specific composition, but it is not impossible if you use the correct welding technique to avoid weld cracks.
+This involves careful heating and cooling, often including pre-heat, the correct choice of welding rods, and allowing the part to cool slowly.

 There are a number of key steps that can be taken to help ensure effective welding of cast iron.
 These include:

 - Cleaning the Cast

 Cast iron has poor ductility hence it could crack due to thermal stresses when rapidly heated or cooled.
 The susceptibility to cracking depends on the cast iron type/category.
 This means it is required to understand which type of alloy you are working with: